York Minster: History

 The Gothic style in cathedrals had arrived in the mid 12th century.
 Walter de Gray was made archbishop in 1215 and ordered the construction of a Gothic structure to rival Canterbury; building began in 1220.
 The north and south transepts were the first new structures; completed in the 1250s, both were built in the Early English Gothic style but had markedly different wall elevations.
 A substantial central tower was also completed, with a wooden spire.
 Building continued into the 15th century.

 The Chapter House was begun in the 1260s and was completed before 1296.
 The wide nave was constructed from the 1280s on the Norman foundations.
 The outer roof was completed in the 1330s, but the vaulting was not finished until 1360.
-Construction then moved on to the eastern arm and chapels, with the last Norman structure, the choir, being demolished in the 1390s.
+Construction then moved on to the eastern arm and chapels; the Norman choir was demolished in the 1390s with the exception of its undercroft of c.
+1160, which was reconstructed to provide a platform for the new high altar.
 Work here finished around 1405.
 In 1407 the central tower collapsed; the piers were then reinforced, and a new tower was built from 1420.
 The western towers were added between 1433 and 1472.
 The cathedral was declared complete and consecrated in 1472.

 The English Reformation led to the looting of much of the cathedral's treasures and the loss of much of the church lands.
 Under Elizabeth I there was a concerted effort to remove all traces of Roman Catholicism from the cathedral; there was much destruction of tombs, windows and altars.
 In the English Civil War the city was besieged and fell to the forces of Cromwell in 1644, but Thomas Fairfax prevented any further damage to the cathedral.

 Following the easing of religious tensions some work was done to restore the cathedral.
 From 1730 to 1736 the whole floor of the minster was relaid in patterned marble and from 1802 there was a major restoration.
 However, on 2 February 1829, an arson attack by Jonathan Martin inflicted heavy damage on the east arm.
 An accidental fire in 1840 left the nave, south west tower and south aisle roofless and blackened shells.
 The cathedral slumped deeply into debt and in the 1850s services were suspended.
 From 1858 Augustus Duncombe worked successfully to revive the cathedral.
 In 1866, there were six residentiary canonries: of which one was the Chancellor's, one the Sub-Dean's, and another annexed to the Archdeaconry of York.